rmzetti/hover-exec/README.md

 ---
 All the code blocks above can be executed using either `eval` or `vm`.
-The difference is that `vm` scripts are executed within a more restricted *context* - `edit %h/test/readmore`
+The difference is that `vm` scripts are executed within a more restricted *context* - `edit %h/test/readmore#using a custom vm context`

 In the command line (eg. above), using `js` for the code block id produces javascript syntax highlighting (it's a quick and dirty approach to provide basic syntax highlighting for a range of scripts), then adding `:eval` sets the actual exec command to `eval`.